Why Adalo Works for Building Customer Portal Apps

 Proven Enterprise Scale

-Adalo's infrastructure handles serious business demands with 99% uptime, processing over 20 million daily data requests across more than 1 million created apps serving 2 million unique end users.
+Adalo's infrastructure handles serious business demands with 99%+ uptime, processing over 20 million daily data requests across more than 3 million created apps.
+The Adalo 3.0 infrastructure overhaul (launched late 2025) delivered 3-4x faster performance with modular architecture that scales to serve apps with millions of monthly active users.

 For businesses outgrowing Google Sheets' 50,000-row practical limit, Adalo integrates with Xano for enterprise-grade backend capacity—and your app interface stays identical during migration.